MatokUK/sf-restaurant/README.md

 # Solution
 Application is based on Symfony 3.4 (stable long-term support version) with Symfony Flex bundle.
-You can try live demo.
-Use technologies:
+You can [try live demo](https://restaurant.matok.me.uk/public/) - debug mode is enabled so you explore db queries etc. Use technologies:
 * database: Doctrine
 * UI: bootstrap (most basic) and vanilla JS for ajax search